billdueber/marc2solr_example/README.markdown

 There are some issues with using `threach`:
 * `threach`, however, doesn't deal with thrown errors very well, so if you expect you'll have exceptions that aren't caught, you might end up with a silent deadlock and nothing to do but hit Ctrl-C. This is the big one.
-* The reported number of records indexed will almost certainly not match reality.
-Check your Solr admin panel for that.
+* The reported number of records indexed will almost certainly not match reality -- check your Solr admin panel for that.
+I have no idea why the index from `threach`'s `#each_with_index` is always wrong, but I've tested and tested and tested and never seen the actually number of loops be incorrect (e.g., the correct number of MARC records always gets indexed).

 Having said all that, I use `threach` in production with no problems; just program defensively.